heidihuang-wav/quartz/content/Journal/2023/What kind of research assistant do I want to be?.md

 ---
-title: What kind of research assistant do I want to be?
+title: What kind of research assistant do I want to be
 tags:
   - Journal-2023
 ---